johnnieeliasson/Uppgift-3/2-html-minimal-website/README.md

 Feel free to experiment with more awesome html element and attribute.

-> Do *not* use CSS or JavaScript for this task.

-## Additional general instructions
+## Additional instructions

 1. This is a group effort, and as such uses github (and Live Share where appropriate).

 2. The teacher must be invited to your repo

 3. Your repo must include, in addition to all other files
-    1. README.md, where the website/project is described
+    - README.md, where the website/project is described
-    2. A file called logbook.md, a written account of who did what
+    - A file called logbook.md, a written account of who did what
-    3. Optional: .gitignore

-4. The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).
+    - A .gitignore file

-5. Each group must also be prepared to present their work to the rest of the class
+4. Each group must also be prepared to present their work to the rest of the class

 > The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).
 Any written tasks and submission questions that belong to the task are answered in Omniway.
+Do *not* use CSS or JavaScript for this task.

 ## Start-page